Pathunyu Yimsomruay

 Pathunyu "Guy" Yimsomruay (born July 6, 1979) is a Thai former swimmer, who specialized in backstroke and in individual medley events.
-He is a single-time Olympian (2000), and a four-time medalist at the Southeast Asian Games (1997, 1999, 2001, and 2003).
+He swam for Thailand in the 2000 Sydney Olympics, but did not make it to the finals.
+He excelled, however, as a four-time medalist at the Southeast Asian Games in 1997, 1999, 2001, and 2003.
 While studying in the United States, Yimsomruay earned four All-American and five All-ACC honors for the Virginia Cavaliers.

-Career

 Early years

-Yimsomruay was born in Bangkok, Thailand, the son of Sayan and Sumalee Yimsomruay.
-He started his sporting career in an early age, as a member of Singha Swimming Club.
-He accepted a full scholarship to study at the Germantown Academy in Fort Washington, Pennsylvania.
-During his high school career, he held school records in the 100-yard butterfly (50.65) and 100-yard backstroke (50.40), and received all-league and all-section honors.
-Yimsomruay also competed for the national team when Thailand hosted the 1998 Asian Games, but failed to collect a single medal in the 200 m backstroke and in the 200 m individual medley.
+Yimsomruay was born in Bangkok, Thailand, on July 6, 1979, the son of Sayan, a Bangkok advertising executive, and Sumalee Yimsomruay.
+He started his sporting career at an early age, as a member of Bangkok's Singha Swimming Club.
+At Singha, by late Junior High, he regularly practiced four hours a day, five days a week.
+He accepted a full scholarship to study at the Germantown Academy in Fort Washington, Pennsylvania, which was provided by the sponsors of the Singha Swimming Club.
+At Germantown Academy, he was coached by Hall of Fame Coach Dick Shoulberg who helped improve his technique and was known for getting the most out of his more talented swimmers.
+Coach Shoulberg first took note of Yimsomruay at Thailand's National Youth Games in Thailand in 1994.

+Germantown Academy era

+At Germantown Academy, Yimsomruay increased his practice times from four hours a day weekdays to six hours a day six days a week under the demanding training regiment of Dick Shoulberg.
+By his Junior year in High School in December 1997, he had swum the 400-meter IM in 4:30.8 and the 200-meter IM in 2:06.7, which gave him Senior National Status in the two events.
+During his high school career, he set Germantown Academy records in the 100-yard butterfly (50.65) and 100-yard backstroke (50.40), and received all-league and all-section honors.

+University of Virginia

-In 1999, Yimsomruay attended the University of Virginia in Charlottesville, where he majored in sociology, and played for the Virginia Cavaliers, swimming and diving team under head coach Mark Bernardino.
+In 1999, Yimsomruay attended the University of Virginia in Charlottesville, where he majored in sociology, and swam for the Virginia Cavaliers, swimming and diving team under head coach Mark Bernardino.
 While swimming for the Cavaliers, he received four All-American and five All-ACC honors, and eventually helped the school's team claim a 200-yard freestyle relay title at the 2002 Atlantic Coast Conference Championships.

-International career
+2000 Sydney Olympics

 Yimsomruay competed for Thailand in the men's 200 m individual medley at the 2000 Summer Olympics in Sydney.
 After winning his first gold medal at the SEA Games in Brunei, his entry time of 2:04.90 was officially accredited under a FINA B-standard.
-He challenged seven other swimmers in heat four, including Latvia's two-time Olympian and top favorite Valērijs Kalmikovs.
-He closed out the field to last place by 4.31 seconds behind winner Dean Kent of New Zealand in 2:08.38.
-Yimsomruay failed to advance into the semifinals, as he placed forty-third overall in the prelims.
+He challenged seven other swimmers in heat four of the 2000 Olympics, including Latvia's two-time Olympian and top favorite Valērijs Kalmikovs.
+He closed out the field to last place by 4.31 seconds behind winner Dean Kent of New Zealand.
+Yimsomruay failed to advance into the semifinals, as he placed forty-third overall in heat four with a time of 2:08.38.